 Whereas LCD uses liquid crystal properties for displaying and does not emit light directly.
 These LEDs or LCDs are used to display the required numeral or alphabet.

-There are basically 2 types of 7 segment LED display.
+There are basically 2 types of seven-segment LED displays:

-Common Anode: All the Negative terminals (cathode) of all the 8 LEDs are connected together.
+All the Negative terminals (Anode) of all the 8 LEDs are connected together.
 All the positive terminals are left alone.

-Common Cathode: All the positive terminals (anode) of all the 8 LEDs are connected together.
+All the positive terminals (Cathode) of all the 8 LEDs are connected together.
 All the negative thermals are left alone.

-Seven segment devices are generally made up of LEDs.
-These LEDs will glow when they are forward biased.
-Intensity of the LEDs depends on forward current.
-So, sufficient forward current has to be provided to these LEDs to glow with full intensity.
+So, a sufficient forward current has to be provided to these LEDs to glow with full intensity.
 This is provided by the driver and is applied to the seven segments.

 |Number||g f e d c b a||Hex code|